Cam’s Journey

 — Cam cullen

-I think one of the hardest parts about traveling the way we did is that you’re doing all of this crazy geographical & cultural exploration while being completely immersed in an entirely foreign culture.
+I think one of the hardest parts about traveling the way we did is that you’re doing all of this crazy geographical & cultural exploration, while also being completely immersed in an entirely foreign culture.
 It’s kind of like, buckle up!
 You have to kind of accept this mentality that you don’t have any control.
 You’re just along for the ride, so you hold on and try to take in as much as you can in.
 And there’s a lot to take in.

 I’m grateful.